wistia/wistia-open-docs/_posts/customizing-your-video.md

 Once that is done, save your customizations.
 Open the [Embed & Share]({{'/embedding#generate_an_embed_code' | post_url}}) window, and make sure to select an SEO embed code.

-## Timed Events
+## Timed Interactions

-Timed Events is an easy way to increase your conversion rate and connect your viewers with your product.
-Here we house all sorts of fun tools--like email gates, full-frame links, and callout links.
+Timed Interactions is an easy way to increase your conversion rate and connect your viewers with your product.
+Here we house all sorts of fun tools--like Turnstile email gate, Calls to Action, and Annotation links.

-### Full-Frame Link
+### Call to Action

-A Full-Frame link is a clickable message, image or HTML that appears anywhere in your video, and lets your viewers know what you want them to do next.
+A Call to Action is a clickable message, image, or HTML script that appears anywhere in your video, and lets your viewers know what you want them to do next.

 {% post_image hashed_id: '09bfc5c29c924a7bbd1b08e6125f65b4054e3927', class: 'float_right', width: 300 %}

-There are three types of Full-Frame links:
+There are three types of Calls to Action:

 * **Text:** add a quick, customizable message and link to direct your viewers.
 * **Image:** use an image instead of a text link to direct viewers.